Will she finally destroy the one thing she risked eternity to possess?

 Shariel raised his fist.
 "You've a lot of nerve."

 Siraine raised up his palms and waved his hands in surrender.
 "Ooh, not at all.
-Just wanted to see the girl that beat the system, that's all."
+Just wanted to see the girl that beat the system."

 Vivianca trembled to look upon the venom in Siraine's eyes, a passion beyond the value of angels or devils, but only souls.
 What could she have done to have earned such envy?
 She bit at her purple-black talons.